 Home contents insurance

-We do not cover your contents as part of the tenancy agreement.
-It's a good idea to consider what a home contents insurance policy would cover you for, to help you make an informed decision on whether you need one.
+It’s a good idea to consider what a home contents insurance policy would cover you for so you can decide if you need one.

 The Crystal Insurance Scheme can offer you insurance for the contents of your home, including cover for items such as: